 If you don’t contact school you will receive a telephone call, or text, asking you to explain your child’s absence.
 Following up absences in this way is a legal obligation for all schools, but we also do it to make sure your child is safe and that you are aware that they are not in school.

-In the case of unexplained and/or persistent absence, you will be contacted in the first instance by our Attendance Officer, Mrs Chew, and will be sent a letter informing you of your child’s attendance level.
+In the case of unexplained and/or persistent absence, you will be contacted in the first instance by our Attendance Officer, Mrs McGregor, and will be sent a letter informing you of your child’s attendance level.

 Please also be aware that where pupils miss a lot of school through illness, schools are expected to investigate, and where appropriate, request medical evidence before agreeing to authorise such absences.